cathrynploehn-NIST/Visualizationintroduction/Designing a new evaluation framework.md

 For example, the same data can be represented many different ways.
 The effectiveness of a visualization is tied into _which_ representation strategy is chosen to fit the task.

-Can we tease measurement of the visualization from the context of use?
-Certainly specific technologies can be measured (such as visualization for the browser, or for mobile devices).

 Some questions that need to be answered:

 __Abstract__